SwettSoquelHS/asteroids-tpipitone/README.md

 [Mi-Kaela](https://mikamarciales.github.io/AsteroidsGame/)

-Asteroids, Part 2: The Asteroid Field
+Part 2: The Asteroid Field
 =====================================
 Now that we have a functioning space ship, we'll add some asteroids to our game.
 We'll write an asteroid class that `extends Mover`.
 Your task is to create the Asteroid class.
 It should extend Mover.
 The asteroids should should have an iregular polygon shape or 5-7 sides.
 You do not need to randomize the shape but might find this useful later.
 The asteroid should be able to draw itself in 3 different sizes (small, medium, large).
 The asteroid should spin as it moves about in space.